 (a) be in writing; and

-(b) specify the vaccine preventable notifiable infectious disease that the child has not been immunised against, or has not acquired immunity from; and
+(b) specify the vaccine preventable notifiable infectious disease that the child has not been immunised against; and

-(b) specify the period of time during which the child is not permitted to attend the school.
+(c) specify the period of time during which the child is not permitted to attend, or participate in an educational programme of, the school, community kindergarten or child care service.

 (3) A person given a direction under subregulation (1) must comply with the direction.